MickeyYQA/you7n-blog/_posts/2024-06-30-ripcurrent.md

 tags: [PBL, Rip Currents, Visual Perception, Artificial Intelligence]
 toc:  true
 author: Mickey Yang · Ethan Meng · Connor Wu · Leo Qiu · Jocelyn Cai
+math: true
 ---

+An effective method for detecting rip currents, which pose significant hazards to beachgoers, using artificial intelligence.
+A binary classification model on aerial images of the ocean is trained, utilizing Multi-Layer Perceptron classifiers and achieving a testing accuracy of 73.9%, and an accuracy of 92.5% after applying a confidence threshold.
+{: .message }

 ## Abstract

 - _Context._ Rip currents pose significant hazards to beachgoers, often catching untrained individuals unaware and leading to dangerous situations.